safiyat/TermChat/README.md

 In case it is not, run
    `sudo apt-get install libncurses5-dev` for Ubuntu-like systems and,

-   `sudo yum install ncurses-devel` for Fedora/Red Hat like systems.
+   `sudo dnf install ncurses-devel` for Fedora/Red Hat like systems.

 ### For compilation